AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 #### Bō (棒)

 A long wooden staff weapon, typically around 1.8 metres or 6 shaku long.
 Most often used in traditional martial arts such as Bōjutsu, where it is seen to be an extension of one's limbs and thus is used in forms similar to those in empty hand martial arts.
-It can also be used for stabbing or upward slashing motions, similar to a sword or spear.
+It can also be used for stabbing or upward Slashing motions, similar to a sword or spear.

 #### Bokken (木剣)